 The Prince of Wales and Duchess of Cornwall during a Massed Military Muster at Fort York Armoury in Toronto, on 22 May 2012.

-In 2009 The Prince and The Duchess of Cornwall made their first visit to Canada as a couple.
+In 2009, The Prince and The Duchess of Cornwall made their first visit to Canada as a couple.
 They visited the provinces of Newfoundland and Labrador, Quebec, Ontario and British Columbia.
 They returned in 2012 as part of Her Majesty’s Jubilee celebration.
-This trip saw the couple visit three provinces and four communities during their four day visit including: Saint John, New Brunswick, Toronto, Ontario, Regina and Saskatchewan.
+This trip saw the couple visit three provinces and four communities during their four-day visit including Saint John, New Brunswick, Toronto, Ontario, Regina and Saskatchewan.
 The royal couple’s most recent visit was May 2014.

 The Duke of York and The Earl and Countess of Wessex have also embarked on numerous trips to Canada as well.
 The Duke’s last official visit was in 1989 with his then wife, The Duchess of York.

-Since 1987, Prince Edward has visited Prince Edward Island on a number of occasions since 1987.
+Since 1987, Prince Edward has visited Prince Edward Island on some occasions since 1987.
 The 2002 trip was the first official tour outside of the UK for The Countess.
-It was on the 2005 trip to Ontario that Sophie went to Welland to be installed as Colonel-in-Chief of the Lincoln and Welland Regiment.
+It was on the 2005 trip to Ontario that Sophie visited Welland to be installed as Colonel-in-Chief of the Lincoln and Welland Regiment.
 The Countess in 2009 opened the Air Force Museum of Alberta in Calgary.

 HRH Princess Anne shares a moment with Vice Chief of the Defence Staff, LGEN Guy Thibault and his wife Bev during the Private Informal Reception in Fort Frontenac Officers Mess in Kingston, Ontario on 25 Oct 2013.

-Prince Harry has been to Canada four times thus far.
-In 1991 he joined his parents and brother on an official visit.
-In 1998 Harry was on a private holiday with his father and brother to Whistler.
+Prince Harry has visited Canada four times thus far.
+In 1991, he joined his parents and brother on an official visit.
+In 1998, Harry was on a private holiday with his father and brother to Whistler.
 The in 2006 and 2007 for Military exercises at Suffield, AB.

 The Duke and Duchess of Cambridge, enjoying the Canada Day celebrations on Parliament Hill in 2011.